reach-the-sky/Deloitte-Case-Study/README.md

 > * Add-Migration "Initial Commit" -Context FilesDbContext
 > * update-database -Context FilesDbContext

-or

-Instead of migration you can import the .mdf files
+To look at database you can import the .mdf files in ~/Database folder, but the upladed files will be missing as they are not in git.

 ### Images